Dazaisan99/ancli-poems-rs/README.md

 $ ancli-poetry -p/--path <PATH> -n/--name <NAME> [-h/--help]
 ```

-<PATH> is the path to the file you want to create cards with
+PATH is the path to the file you want to create cards with

-<NAME> is the name you want the deck created to have
+NAME is the name you want the deck created to have

+A file with the name "*name*.apkg" will be created in the current directory

+Next, open Anki, click *File > Import* and select the file.

+The file has now been imported.
+Have fun !